libapps/libapps-mirror/nassh/doc/FAQ.md

 ### How do I remove a key?

+  The easiest way is to visit the options page and select the "SSH Files" section on the left.
+From there you will find a list of all the identities and you can delete individual ones.

   From the connection dialog, select an identity from the dropdown and press the DELETE key.
 This will remove both the private and public key files from the HTML5 filesystem.